Articles 42-46

 Those contained in the space AEV around F, and so on for the others: thus forming as many different vortices as there are stars in the world.

-47. The falsity of these assumptions does not prevent the truth and certainty of the conclusions derived from them.
+47. The falsity of these assumptions does not prevent the truth of the conclusions derived from them.

 These few assumptions can serve as causes to explain all the effects that appear in this world according to the laws of nature previously explained.